 PSHE KS2: Kristana - Be active

-In The Brain Lab, Dr Hazel introduces us to the five steps to wellbeing.
+Throughout this series Dr Hazel introduces us to the five steps to wellbeing.
 In this film she explains what happens in our brains when we get active.

 We learn about the positive effects that being active can have on our wellbeing, and how having a growth mindset can help us to keep our skills and our brain growing.